 A Day or More in Walkable Downtown Lexington

-Just 50 minutes north of Roanoke and a less crowded version of Charlottesville, downtown Lexington is home to locally-owned boutiques and gift shops, farm-to-table dining, and elegantly refashioned historic accommodations.
-It's an ideal day trip. weekend getaway, or even a week-long escape.
+Fifty minutes north of Roanoke, two hours west of Richmond, and a far less crowded version of historic Charlottesville, downtown Lexington is home to locally-owned boutiques and gift shops, farm-to-table dining, and elegantly refashioned historic accommodations.
+It's an ideal day trip, weekend getaway, or even a week-long escape.
 And all of downtown is a walkable delight!

 When you arrive into town, make the Visitor Center your first stop.
-We'll greet you with warm Southern hospitality and arm you with a walking map, good directions, and parking tips!
+You will be greeted with warm Southern hospitality and equipped with a walking map, good directions, and parking tips.

-You may have heard that the cutest darn store ever resides in Lexington.
+You may have heard that the "cutest darn store ever" resides in Lexington.
 Yes, Pumpkinseeds is perfectly situated on the corner of Main and Washington Streets and offers quirky gifts, ladies apparel, baby gifts, jewelry, soaps, lotions, and more.
-More ladies apparel and shoes are available at Gladiola Girls (pictured), Pappagallo, and The Ladies Habit.
-For men's wear and ladies casual comfort, check out Alvin-Dennis and Walkabout Outfitter, which is also the locally-owned outdoors store.
+More ladies apparel and shoes are available at Pappagallo.
+For men's wear and ladies casual comfort, check out Alvin-Dennis and Walkabout Outfitter, which is also the locally-owned outdoor recreation store.

 You don't know what you don't know, and that's where Ladles & Linens comes in.
 It's Lexington's favorite kitchen store!
-You'll find a wide range of cutlery, gadgets, towels, soaps, and beautiful dishes.
-More home ideas are awaiting your arrival at Southern Girls, an interior design firm with a shop full of gorgeous decor, rugs, and mirrors.
-It's not your run-of-the-mill space, however.
-Southern Girls is more like walking into a home.
+You'll find a wide range of cutlery, gadgets, towels, soaps, and beautiful dishes, knives, and cookware.

-Lexington's first farm-to-table dining establishment is The Red Hen, where the menu reflects whatever is farm fresh for the week.
-The list of restaurants sourcing local ingredients continues to grow and includes Chef George Huger's Southern Inn Restaurant, Haywood's, TAPS, Mano Taqueria, Bistro on Main, and Pure Eats.
+Lexington's farm-to-table dining establishments offer menus reflective of whatever is fresh from the farm.
+The list of restaurants sourcing local ingredients continues to grow and includes Chef George Huger's Southern Inn Restaurant, Haywood's, TAPS, Bistro on Main, Pure Eats, and Heliotrope Brewery.

-Authentic Italian can be found at Rocca, tucked onto the second floor of Robert E. Lee Hotel and overlooking Main Street.
+Authentic Italian and killer craft cocktails can be found at Juniper Lounge, tucked onto the second floor of The Gin Hotel and overlooking Main Street.
 It's the place to be any sunny afternoon or evening in Lexington.

 Splurge on a craft cocktail at TAPS and then head across the street to Haywood's for piano bar tunes and an excellent dinner menu.

-Large groups and patio lovers will want to check out Sheridan Livery Inn.
-Their robust menu and full bar ensures there's something to please everyone in your party.
+Large groups and patio lovers will want to check out Tonic.
+Their robust menu, full bar, and incredible wine selection ensures there's something to please everyone in your party.

-As the sun sets, the dining crowd grows, and the night sparks to life with live entertainment and various venues through town on various days.
-You'll find local musicians playing their own music at The Palms on Thursdays, regional artists performing at Brew Ridge Taps on Saturdays, and local pianists tickling the keys at Haywood's just any ol' time.
+As the sun sets, the dining crowd grows and the night sparks to life with live entertainment at various venues through town on various days.
+You'll find local musicians playing original music at The Palms on Thursdays; karaoke, a DJ, or local musicians at Salerno's Wood Fired Pizza & Tap House on Fridays and Saturdays; regional artists performing at Brew Ridge Taps on Saturdays; and local pianists tickling the keys at Haywood's just any ol' time.

 ARTS & ANTIQUES

 Lexington is a haven for artists and art galleries.
 You’ll find an incredible selection of handcrafted pieces, from jewelry and stained glass to paintings and sculptures.
-Most of the galleries are cooperatives featuring many artists’ works for sale and displayed.
+Most of the galleries are cooperatives featuring many artists’ works for sale.

-For a great mix of artisans, head to Artists in Cahoots (pictured) and Cabell Gallery, both on Washington Street.
-For incredible sculpture, John W. Mason's on form sculpture in stone is the place to go.
+For a great mix of artisans, head to Artists in Cahoots and Cabell Gallery, both on Washington Street.
 If pottery is your thing, you'll want to make a beeline for Earth, Fire & Spirit Pottery where a family of potters craft new wares using generations' old glaze recipes.

 There's plenty of nostalgia, charm, history, and warmth to a red brick town like Lexington.
 Our architecture is mostly untouched and our storefronts gleam with both fresh ideas and fetching products.
 If you only spend the day promenading to take it all in, you've spent the day well.
 We'll see you soon!